fbpx Skip to main content

 We were absolutely DELIGHTED with Marsha's services.
 She was wonderful.
 We found her to be kind, fun, engaging, very knowledgeable.
 She provided us with clear instructions and additional written handouts each week.
 She engaged our … More son with different techniques and toys, and showed us how to use her techniques when we were interacting with him.
 I actually just texted her on Saturday - Our son finally said "more" - one of the target words we had been working on with her.
 It was a total joy to hear, and I had to share it with her - she wrote back immediately to congratulate us.
 I am so appreciative of her expertise, and wish we could have seen her for longer.
 I recommended her to another family in our neighborhood who is looking for a speech therapist.

-Wilson Reading System and Orton-Gillingham Tutoring in Westchester
+Westchester Wilson Reading and Orton-Gillingham Tutoring

 Westchester Wilson Reading and Orton-Gillingham Tutoring, Brooklyn Letters